The Sourcing Brief spotlight to 218k+ subscribers

 • Consider third-party logistics (3PL) partners who prioritize sustainability

-Related Read: ๐Ÿ‘‰ Navigating the De Minimis Exception: Impact on Fashion, Trade, and Labor Standards – Learn how shipping loopholes affect sustainability, fair labor, and global production.
+De Minimis Exception Ends: What It Means for Fashion Brands – Learn how shipping loopholes affect sustainability, fair labor, and global production.

 The best supply chains are built on strong partnerships.
 Partner with vendors and service providers who share your vision for sustainability.
 This ensures every touchpoint, from development to delivery, reflects your mission.